fpit(4) - Linux man page

 - Option "SwapXY"

-- Swap the X and Y axis.
+- Swap the X and Y axis (after inversions).

 - Option "Rotate" "CW"

 - Option "Rotate" "CWW" Manipulate the invert and swap options to match screen rotations.
+(Will behave strangely if combined with invert or swap options.)
+New users should consider the "TrackRandR" option instead.

 - Option "DeviceName" "name"